metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->repo_listRecords( $at->did, 'app.bsky.feed.post' );
 ```

-List a range of records in a collection.
+List a range of records in a repository, matching a specific collection.
+Does not require auth.

 Expected parameters include: